field2/shrinkwrap_images/README.md

 2. Activate the Shrinkwrap Images plugin.
 3, That's it!
 Any image on your site is now coated with a clear, protective layer :)

 == Frequently Asked Questions  ==

-Contact bendunkle@gmail.com with any questions
+Contact bendunkle@gmail.com with any questions.

 = Does this plugin prevent image downloads? =